 Ben is an active outdoor enthusiast, be it running, cycling, hiking, or camping.
 His passion for the great outdoors fits in perfectly with the work of the Conservancy and even allows Ben to take advantage of his passion for photography by sharing images of the important places the Conservancy protects.

 Since 2007, Ben has assisted in all areas of the organization.
-Starting as an intern under the Conservancy’s sole staff, Ben was hired as the organization’s first Stewardship Director and served in this capacity for 5 1/2 years.
-Ben also served six months as Interim Executive Director in 2011.
+Starting as an intern, Ben was hired as the organization’s first Stewardship Director and in 2013 became the Executive Director.

 A graduate of SUNY Geneseo with a bachelor’s degree in sociology and minor in environmental studies, Ben has remained a resident of Geneseo.
 He is an active member of the community and has served as Village Trustee, on the Association for the Preservation of Geneseo board, and on the Geneseo Farmers Market board.

-Starting in 2010, his responsibilities with GVC include implementing the agricultural Purchase of Development Rights program and assisting local towns and counties with farmland protection planning efforts.
-Dave also focuses on public outreach and general education of the GVC farmland protection program and the importance and public benefit of a viable farm economy.
+Starting in 2010, his responsibilities with the Conservancy include implementing the agricultural Purchase of Development Rights program and assisting local towns and counties with farmland protection planning efforts.
+Dave also focuses on public outreach and general education of the Conservancy farmland protection program and the importance and public benefit of a viable farm economy.

-Marcia is currently the Purchasing Coordinator at American Rock Salt Company, LLC at their Hamptons Corner Mine location, after recently transferring from their Accounting Office in Retsof, NY.
+Marcia is the Buisness Coordinator at American Rock Salt Company, LLC at their Hamptons Corner Mine location, after transferring from their Accounting Office in Retsof, NY.